 - Work with program staff to develop and submit the highest quality letters of inquiry, grant proposals, and reports to foundations.

-- Engage foundation staff and other informed allies in discussions about program direction and gap analysis.
+- Engage foundations and other informed allies in discussions about program direction and gap analysis.

 - Write and submit timely gift acknowledgement letters.

-- Develop budgets and financial reports in coordination with program and finance staff and occasionally with subcontractors or external partners.
-Monitor and meet foundation proposal and reporting deadlines in coordination with attorneys’ schedules.
+- Monitor and meet foundation proposal and reporting deadlines in coordination with attorneys’ schedules.

-- Identify and develop opportunities for personal communication between foundation contacts and Earthjustice staff and trustees, such as personal meetings, invitations to events, program update briefings, and letters.
+- Identify and develop opportunities for personal communication between foundation contacts and Earthjustice staff and trustees, such as personal meetings, invitations to events, and program update briefings.

 - Write briefings memos and prepare the president, senior leadership, and attorneys for foundation meetings; and participate in such meetings as appropriate.